goabstract/Marketing-for-Engineers/README.md

 We used many free marketing channels.

 To be honest, when we started Flawless App we didn't have other ways.
-We wrote cold emails, talk to influencers, manually rectuit users at events, post at Facebook developers groups, worked with developers\designers via Twitter and did many other clever trics. 🎉 These gave us our first 1000 beta users 🎉 So it worth trying out!
+We wrote cold emails, talk to influencers, manually recruit users at events, post at Facebook developers groups, worked with developers\designers via Twitter and did many other clever tricks. 🎉 These gave us our first 1000 beta users 🎉 So it worth trying out!

 ## Content Marketing
 When you don't have money or expertise to do paid advertising, consider promotion via content.
 You can run your personal blog or do guest-blogging at the popular industry platforms\blogs (or both).
 Focus on how you can help your users with your articles.
-You don't have to be a profesional writer for making a cool content.
+You don't have to be a professional writer for making a cool content.
 Just give yourself space to be creative and share your expertise.
-I encorage you to do a content-marketing by yourself, because outsorsing it can be tricky (espesialy at the beginning).
+I encourage you to do a content-marketing by yourself because outsourcing it can be tricky (especially at the beginning).

 :see_no_evil: Please, always check your grammar!
 I use these cool apps — [Hemingway App](http://www.hemingwayapp.com/), [Ginger Grammar Checker](http://www.gingersoftware.com/grammarcheck) or browser extensions.
 Now it's time to write your first article :metal: